16 Best Front End Languages You can Learn in 2025

 react

-• Facebook (currently known as Meta) and a community of individual developers and companies are maintaining it.
-Facebook developed React, a front-end language with a Javascript framework.
+Facebook (currently known as Meta) and a community of individual developers and companies are maintaining it.
+Facebook developed React, a front-end library with a JavaScript framework.

-• Many web services like Facebook, Yahoo!, WhatsApp, Instagram, etc are using the language.
+Many web services, such as Facebook, Yahoo!, WhatsApp, and Instagram, use the language.

 Salient Features:

-• Seamless Integration with JSX — React effortlessly incorporates JSX, providing a robust foundation for defining and rendering components.
-It readily accepts JSX syntax and also supports HTML quoting, making it user-friendly and facilitating the learning process for new developers.
+• Seamless Integration with JSX : React effortlessly incorporates JSX, providing a robust foundation for defining and rendering components.
+It readily accepts JSX syntax and supports HTML quoting, making it user-friendly and facilitating the learning process for new developers.

-• Simplified Debugging — React, being a framework/library, prioritizes effective and efficient development.
-It offers excellent debugging capabilities as one of its primary features.
-The simplicity of React minimizes the likelihood of errors, allowing developers to easily identify and resolve issues before executing the code.
+• Simplified Debugging: React, a framework/library, prioritizes effective and efficient development.
+It offers excellent debugging capabilities, which is one of its primary features.
+The simplicity of React minimizes the likelihood of errors, allowing developers to quickly identify and resolve issues before executing the code.

-• Search Engine Optimization (SEO) Support — React is SEO-friendly and excels in handling heavy loads.
+• Search Engine Optimization (SEO) Support : React is SEO-friendly and handles heavy loads.
 This inherent SEO support grants a significant advantage for applications that require optimal search engine visibility.
-React’s ability to efficiently render content contributes to improved performance and visibility in terms of search engine optimization.
+React’s ability to efficiently render content contributes to improved performance and visibility regarding search engine optimization.

 5. Angular